Python-Based GeoImagery Dataset Development for Deep Learning-Driven Forest Wildfire Detection

 VGG16 Simonyan & Zisserman, 2015 is a deep CNN designed for image processing and classification tasks.
 It consists of 13 convolutional layers, 5 pooling layers, and 3 fully connected layers.
 This model is adapted to train on the dataset and detect positive and negative instances of forest wildfires.
 The VGG16 architecture only trains on the post-wildfire 3-channel RGB imagery (i.e., images collected prior to the wildfire were not used with VGG16), which contains both.

 To use this CNN architecture with GeoTIFF satellite images, which typically store geographic data not supported by most deep-learning libraries, a custom function is implemented to process and feed the data to the model using the rasterio library and the shuffle function from the Scikit-learn library Pedregosa et al., 2011Buitinck et al., 2013.
-This function (see Code 4) is crucial for handling the unique structure of GeoTIFF files and converting them into a format suitable for deep learning.
+This function (see Program 4) is crucial for handling the unique structure of GeoTIFF files and converting them into a format suitable for deep learning.
 It is designed to read batches of GeoTIFF files, shuffle them to ensure randomness, and process them into a three-dimensional array compatible with VGG16.
 Here is how it works:

 • File Paths Initialization: The function starts by taking the file paths of the GeoTIFF images and shuffling them using the shuffle function from Scikit-learn to ensure the batches are randomly ordered.